interlay/interlay.github.io/docs/vault/kint.md

 Edit the string after `accountId_eq` to match the account ID of your vault.
 Press the Play button above the query editing field to run the query.

  * The `request` field contains the data about the request the user has submitted.
  * The `execution` field will be `null` until the Issue request has been executed.
-After execution, it will contain the details of the execution - including potentially a different kBTC amount (`amountWrapped`), in case the user underpaid or overpaid.
+After execution, it will contain the details of the execution - including potentially a different KBTC amount (`amountWrapped`), in case the user underpaid or overpaid.
  * The `cancellation` field will similarly be `null` unless the request has expired and has been cancelled.

 The information otherwise matches what you would normally see in the tables in our UI dashboards.